motou/magento2-store-locator-stockists-extension/README.md

 * If you installed it via composer:

-- run this in console bin/magento module:uninstall -r Limesharp_Stockists.
+- run this in console: php bin/magento module:uninstall -r Limesharp_Stockists.